 Energy & Big Data: What You Need To Know

 The creation, analysis, and application of data in the business world has grown at an astonishing rate.
-Forbes rated big data as one of its Top 10 Trends for Digital Transformation in 2017.
+Forbes rated big data as one of its Top 10 Trends for Digital Transformation.

 They claim that “every important decision can and should be supported by the application of data and analytics.”
 And this trend is not just for some industries and some departments – it is driving a complete rethink of the way business is done across the board.

 Energy is no exception.
 Companies used to struggle with uninformed and unmonitored efforts to reduce energy costs.
 Now they are turning to professional energy management systems that automate everything from data collection to reports to real-time alerts.
 So let’s see where energy management fits into the “Four Vs” of big data: Volume, Velocity, Variety, and Value.